godamartonaron/GODA_pyPPG/docs/_build/html/_sources/tutorials/pyPPG_example.rst.txt

 **Introduction**
 ----------------
-This tutorial provides step-by-step instructions for installing pyPPG and running the example code. pyPPG is a Python package for non-contact heart rate monitoring using photoplethysmography (PPG) signals.
+This tutorial provides step-by-step instructions for installing pyPPG and running the example code.

 **Step 1**: Install Python 3.10